pcar22/Pewlett-Hackard-Analysis/README.md

 ## Results
 - There are 72,458 employees that fall into the range of employees ready for retirement, this is based on a birthdate between January 1, 1952 and December 31, 1955.
 We have excluded the employees that have already left Pewlett-Hackard.

 - There are 50,842 in senior positions ready for retirement, and that is 70% of the total getting ready to retire.
-This query we use the aggregate function, SELECT COUNT, and the GROUP BY AND ORDER BY statments.
+This query we use the aggregate function, SELECT COUNT, and the GROUP BY and ORDER BY statments.

 ![Retiring Titles](https://github.com/pcar22/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/Screen%20Captures/retiring_titles.png)